zubroid/heroku-buildpack-image-optims/README.md

 ## YOUR PROJECT'S CONFIG

-Create a config file with "image-optimizer-buildpack.config" name and following content:
+Create a config file with `image-optimizer-buildpack.config` name and following content:

 ```sh
 OPTIPNG_VER="0.7.6"